Skip to main content

 Severely challenged: Below 550, limited history, no contracts in hand17–22%+25–35%3–4 years

-Specialized machines (feller bunchers, forwarders, processors) generally sit at the higher end of their tier.
-Skidders and log trucks tend to sit at the lower end because the resale market is broader.
-Older European-brand forwarders and harvesters can price tougher on challenged-credit files because parts and resale logistics in northern Saskatchewan are less developed than for North American brands.
+Specialized machines (feller bunchers, forwarders, processors) sit at the higher end of their tier; skidders and log trucks sit at the lower end because resale is broader.
+Older European-brand forwarders and harvesters can price tougher on challenged-credit files because parts and resale logistics in northern Saskatchewan are thinner than for North American brands.

 A Realistic Saskatchewan Deal